 Come meet the midwives, tour the center and get your questions answered about natural childbirth in a birthing center.
 Each orientation is 1.5 hours long.

-We usually offer two orientations per month, on the second and third Saturday.
+We usually offer two orientations per month, on the second and third Saturdays.

 You must attend an orientation before you can make your first prenatal appointment at the birth center.
 Please be sure to register and arrive 10 minutes early to sign in.
 The presentation will start promptly at 10 a.m.

-1) find out when our next orientations are scheduled:
+3) Find out when our next orientations and classes are scheduled:

 4) See a map and learn more about our location:

 Q: I work at the times you offer orientations.
 Can I get a private orientation at a different time?

 A: In general, no. The midwives need to focus clinic time on existing clients, and so they have set up these orientations outside of clinic hours to introduce you to the birth center.
 The orientations offered are the only ones available.
 Private orientations may be available in very specific circumstances (example: traveling to/from another state, religious reasons, late transfer) but you must contact our staff in order to arrange this.
 Please note that we will not have the ability to grant exceptions to all that inquire.